mach3-software/MaCh3Tutorial/README.md

 Here, you can see that the prior distribution has much larger errors.
 This gives you some idea how well we constrain parameters during the fitting process.

-## How to Develop Model of Systematic Uncertainties
+## How to Develop a Model of Systematic Uncertainties

-In the next step you gonna modify analysis setup and repeat steps.
+In the next step, we will modify the analysis setup and repeat steps to see the impact.

-First let's better understand `TutorialConfigs/CovObjs/SystematicModel.yaml`.
-This config controls what systematic uncertainties will be used in the analysis for example like this:
+First let's get a better understanding `TutorialConfigs/CovObjs/SystematicModel.yaml`.
+This is the main config that controls what systematic uncertainties will be used in the analysis.
+For example:
 ```yaml
 - Systematic:
     Names: